Fluxitude/guidant/docs/tutorial.md

 }
 ```

 **IMPORTANT:** An API key is _required_ for each AI provider you plan on using.
-Run the `task-master models` command to see your selected models and the status of your API keys across .env and mcp.json
+Run the `guidant models` command to see your selected models and the status of your API keys across .env and mcp.json

 **To use AI commands in CLI** you MUST have API keys in the .env file
 **To use AI commands in MCP** you MUST have API keys in the .mcp.json file (or MCP config equivalent)